Share this role:

 The post holder will perform any other clinical and clinical administrative duties where trained and determined safe to do so by the organisation.
 This may include assisting with medical reports, safeguarding, and clinic support.

 No previous experience in primary care is necessary as full and comprehensive training will be given to the successful applicant.
 In addition to the initial training given by the PCN ongoing clinical supervision and training will also be provided.
+The successful applicant, if hasn’t already, will need to complete the HEE Roadmap to Practice

 A Paramedic is authorised to undertake treatments and procedures for which they are trained, and which are within the College of Paramedic Guidelines in line with the Health Care Professions Council (HCPC) standards framework.
-The post holder will have access to appropriate clinical supervision and an appropriate named individual in the PCN to provide general advice and support on a day-to-day basis.
+The postholder will have access to appropriate clinical supervision and an appropriate named individual in the PCN to provide general advice and support on a day-to-day basis.

 - To deliver a high standard of patient care using advanced autonomous clinical skills with in-depth theoretical knowledge and evidence-based practice working with the support and guidance from the GPs and other independent clinicians working within the PCN MDT.